campuscoindev/MASTERNODE/README.md

 systemctl is-enabled CampusCoin  #Checks if the CampusCoin service is enabled on boot.
 ```

+## Help:

 If you need any assistance, feel free to ask over at our [Discord](https://discord.gg/m6qUBKy) or [Telegram](https://t.me/CMPCO) channel.

+## Thank You:

-If you would like to donate to help grow the project, anything would help.
+If you would like to donate to help grow our project, anything you contribute will help.

 Thanks,